olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 Can use db transaction or not, if you wish; also defer some decisions.

+---

 TMP

 Most pipe libs seem to use classes to bind together, but I think that's foregoing its most useful use-case, namely to string together and separate pure methods from effectful ones (methods that read/write to database, file, socket, etc).

+Function that writes at the end unless early return.
+See SurveyActivator class.

+TODO: Important difference to pipeline libs is:

+1. Stop the pipeline on failure
+2. Primarily pipe methods together, not classes

+---

 **Footnotes**